AndersDJohnson/create-babel-typescript/README.md

 # create-babel-typescript

-Like `create-react-app`, but for a basic Babel TypeScript setup.
+Like `create-react-app` and [create-babel](https://github.com/AndersDJohnson/create-babel), but for a basic Babel TypeScript setup.

 Create an app in a new `./my-app` directory: